 - As you remove each paratha from the pan, store it in an insulated container lined with a paper towel to keep it warm and prevent it from becoming soggy.
 Of course, if you are eating them immediately or serving them to your awaiting family, there is no need for storage.

-- Serve with chilled yogurt and your favorite pickle or chutney.
+- Serve with chilled yogurt.